 There is no vaccine against the Zika virus.
 Efforts to make one have just begun, and creating and testing a vaccine normally takes years and costs hundreds of millions of dollars.

 Because it is impossible to completely prevent mosquito bites, the C.D.C.
-(Centers for Disease Control and Prevention) has advised pregnant women to avoid going to regions where the virus is being transmitted, and has advised women thinking of becoming pregnant to consult doctors before going.
+(Centers for Disease Control and Prevention) has advised pregnant women to avoid going to regions where the virus is being transmitted and has advised women thinking of becoming pregnant to consult doctors before going.

-Travelers to affected countries are advised to avoid or minimize mosquito bites by staying in screened or air-conditioned rooms or sleeping under mosquito nets; wearing insect repellent at all times; and wearing long pants, long sleeves, shoes and hats.
+Travellers to affected countries are advised to avoid or minimize mosquito bites by staying in screened or air-conditioned rooms or sleeping under mosquito nets; wearing insect repellent at all times; and wearing long pants, long sleeves, shoes and hats.

 Situation in India